 The SANA shall provide a unique OID for each PoC.

-The SANA shall update the Contacts registry by synchronizing with the CCSDS Secretariat registry, as needed.
+The CCSDS Secretariat shall update the Contacts registry using the access controlled interface provided by the SANA, as needed.

 The PoC shall be responsible for ensuring the accuracy of all of their organization and representative information in the Affiliate Organization Registry.